Herpes is a common and usually mild recurrent skin

 patient's individualised remedy for treatment of Herpes Simplex.
 This treatment is recommended for every Herpes

-Simplex patient for minimum 12 months irrespective of whether he has are present or not.
+Simplex patient for minimum 12 months irrespective of whether symptoms/outbreaks are present or not.
 Patient's case details are kept highly confidential.
-Treatment parcels that we send to your address has only patient's name mentioned and the name of the disease is not mentioned anywhere on medicine packets.
+Treatment parcels that we send to your address has only patient's name mentioned.
+Name of the disease is not mentioned anywhere on medicine packets.